base-org/contract-deployments/README.md

 ### Using the generic template

-This template can be used to do contract calls, upgrades or one-off deployments
+This template can be used to do contract calls, upgrades or one-off deployments.
+Specifically for contract ownership transfers, there is an example file `TransferOwner.s.sol`, which can be used to setup the ownership transfer task.

 #### Directory structure